NethermindEth/Forta-Agents/Yearn-agents/InstantWithdrawl/README.md

 ## Description

 To detect vaults that do not allow to withdraw a certain amount of funds and having a more precise idea of vault liquidity.
 Tris requires simulations where say we take holders that make up X% of vault assets and force them to withdraw their shares to see if the operation is doable in current conditions.
-DOes not need to be exact, but in the direction of "top 3 holders make 50% of the vault and can withdraw their funds" or "holder with 10% of vault assets cannot withdraw."
+Does not need to be exact, but in the direction of "top 3 holders make 50% of the vault and can withdraw their funds" or "holder with 10% of vault assets cannot withdraw."

 ## Supported Chains